madnight/blog/source/_drafts/coq-tutorial.md

    ![](/images/vim-coq-top-down.png)

-3. Okay we have successfully loaded our propositon into coqtop and can now try to prove it using tatics.
-The first tactic I want to introduce is `simpl`.
+4. We have successfully loaded our proposition into coqtop and can now attempt to prove it using tactics.
+The first tactic I'd like to introduce is `simpl`.
 The `simpl` tactic reduces complex terms to simpler forms:

    ```
    one_plus_one_is_two < simpl.